 Happiness is sort of like the weather.
 There are aspects of the weather that we can agree on a measurement for, like temperature, barometric pressure, precipitation, or windchill factor.
 Where the confusion happens is when we try as a collective to decide on one "best weather".
 I like it warm and sunny but not humid.
 My 16 year old likes it really hot and humid and my husband loves a cooler, more crisp temperature with occasional rain.
 To add to the fact that each of us has a different "best weather", our judgment changes if we are on a boat, on a ski hill or hiking through a forest- it's contextual.

-Happiness is a lot like this.
+Measuring happiness is like measuring weather.
+It's contextual, it's not static, and it's highly individualized.
 Some people describe it as peaceful.
 Others would say joyous or invigorating.
 Some equate pleasure with happiness where others associate it with a warm embodied hope.

 The good news is The Happiness Reset (my book) is designed to help you to decide what your best weather is across all the contexts of your life.

 The individual challenge is to decide how you want to feel and then to figure out what you need to do more or less of to maintain that feeling.
 These seven domains contain a smorgasbord of options.

 The domain of purpose includes sub-topics like: